How To Spot and Avoid a Credit Card Skimmer at the Gas Pump

 What are credit card skimmers?

-Credit card skimmers are devices that can be attached to ATMs, gas pumps, and any other external payment terminal.
-They come in all shapes, sizes and varying degrees of complexity.
+Credit card skimmers are devices that criminals attach to ATMs, gas pumps, and any other payment terminals to steal your card's information.
+Skimmers come in all shapes, sizes and varying degrees of complexity.

 - Some skimmers are physically attached to the machine, extending the card slot so that it captures your information as you slide your card.

 - Other criminals install hidden cameras to capture your PIN or zip code, and then slip away with your money without even needing your wallet.